Frequently Asked Questions

 Keck Medicine of USC is administering vaccines — based on weekly vaccine availability — at clinical facilities and is open to current patients and the public, when doses are available, to the following: people 65 or older; people ages 16 to 64 who work in health care, education and childcare, emergency services or food and agriculture.
 Sign-ups are on a first-come, first-served basis, whether a member of the public or the USC community.
 Waitlists are not available at this time.
 Appointments are required.
 Visit the Keck Medicine COVID-19 vaccine website for appointment availability and scheduling information.

-For more comprehensive information about the COVID-19 vaccine, please visit the Keck Medicine of USC Coronavirus Vaccine resource center.
+For more comprehensive information about the COVID-19 vaccine, please visit the USC Student Health vaccine informational pages.